fhoedemakers/pico-infonesPlus/README.md

     * Connect the Micro usb power adapter to the female Micro usb connecter of the OTG Y-Cable.
 - Power on the monitor and the Pico

-### Image: One player setup only
+### Image: one or two player setup with usb controller and NES/WII_classic controller port

-USB, NES and WII-Classic are player 1
+For single player games, connect either an USB controller **or** a NES/WII-classic controller controller.
+Not both!

+For two player games: Connect a USB controller for player 1 and a NES or WII-Classic controller for player 2.

 ![Image](assets/featherDVI.jpg)

-### Image:  Two player setup using NES controllers

-(You can also connect an USB controller and a NES controller to port 2)
+### Image: Two player setup using two NES controllers or a USB controller and a NES/WII-classic controller

+Choose either of the following:

+- Connect two NES controllers
+- Connect a WII-Classic Controller for player 1 and a NES-Controller on port 2 for player 2
+- Connect a USB controller for player 1 and a NES controller for player 2.
+You can use either NES controller ports.
+You can also use the WII-classic controller for player 2.

 ![Image](assets/2plfeatherdv.png)